xmpp-observatory/testxmpp/doc/scans.md

 - Stream Features:

     - Scrape SASL pre- and post-TLS
-    - With client certificate for s2s to allow discovery of EXTERNAL
+    - With client certificate to allow discovery of EXTERNAL (s2s only)
-    - Maybe even post-Auth if EXTERNAL is possible
+    - Maybe even post-Auth if EXTERNAL is possible (s2s only)

-- Ping Check:
+- Ping Check (s2s only):

     - Use two or three accounts to ping

-- TLS tolerance checks:
+- TLS tolerance checks (s2s only):

     - Use badxmpp-style stuff and see if pings pass